Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

   Here’s the structured overview for the **Communications System Overview** (ATA Chapter 23) of the ROBBBO-T Aircraft, including the breakdown of sections, DMC codes, and an in-line maintenance replaceable parts (IPC) figure list.

 ---

-## **DMC Code: ROBBBO-T-A-23-00-00-00A-000-D**
-### **ATA Chapter 23: Communications System Overview**

-The **Communications System** of the ROBBBO-T Aircraft is designed to facilitate efficient communication between the flight crew, air traffic control, ground services, and passengers.
-This system encompasses various communication devices, including radios, intercoms, data equipment, and antennas, ensuring reliable connectivity throughout all phases of flight.

-### **Key Functions and Sections**

-Below is a detailed breakdown of the Communications System, with assigned Data Module Codes (DMC) for each section, broken down to 6 digits.

-#### **23-00 General Overview**

-- **DMC Code**: **ROBBBO-T-A-23-00-00-00A-000-D**

   **Breakdown till 6 digits:**

   | Segment               | Value        | Meaning                                  |